-Visual Amenity Landscapes Forestry No Rules applying to Amenity Planting - c should be clarified to include conservation planting.
-0 to 0.5ha forestry to be a Permitted Activ From 0.5ha to 5ha forestry to be a Control activity Over 5ha forestry to be a Restricted Discret activity All Buildings Note: Performance Standards cover: -maximum size -height -setbacks -ridgeline protection -reflectivity -coverage -density - above and below 160m contour.
+Visual Amenity Landscapes Forestry No Rules applying to Amenity Planting - definition should be clarified to include conservation planting.
+O to 0.5ha forestry to be a Permitted Activity From 0.5ha to 5ha forestry to be a Controlled activity Over 5ha forestry to be a Restricted Discretionary activity All Buildings Note: Performance Standards cover: -maximum size -height -setbacks -ridgeline protection -reflectivity -coverage -density - above and below 160m contour.
 Minimum area of 40ha below 160m 100ha above.
 Full 100ha must be provided fully above 160m.
-Permitted activity subject to meeting perf standards.
-Provide for maintenance and repair of all of utilities and exempt from setback rules for structures and undersized buildings.
-If fail to meet performance standards (exe density) proposal is a Restricted Discretion Activity.
-Non-compliance with density rule propose becomes a Non-Complying Activity.
+Permitted activity subject to meeting performance standards.
+Provide for maintenance and repair of all existing utilities and exempt from setback rules for support structures and undersized buildings.
+If fail to meet performance standards (except for density) proposal is a Restricted Discretionary Activity.
+Non-compliance with density rule proposal becomes a Non-Complying Activity.